vidban/NMap-FEND/README.md

 # Project- 5  Neighborhood Map- Udacity

+## Overview
+This single page application is a search for available Restaurants in a given city.
+It provides a list of restaurants in a given city with a marker marking its location on the map.
+And clicking on a marker, shows a review for the that location as provided by Yelp.
+To read more about what other people have to say, there is a link in the review window to lead you to the Yelp Review Page for that restaurant.
+There is also a search bar to narrow down that list to easily choose a restaurant  by name and read its reviews on yelp to help you decide if its a good choice for eating out!

 Click [here](http://vidban.github.io/NMap-FEND/) to see it in action

 ## Instructions for use:
-Clone the repository to your computer.
-Double click "index.html" to open the app in your browser.
+- Clone the repository to your computer.
+- Double click "index.html" to open the app in your browser.

-## Features:
- This is a single page application featuring a map centered at MountainView.
-It includes a list of Restaurants in that city.
- Also features a search bar to narrow down that list to easily choose a restaurant  by name and read its reviews on yelp to help you decide if its a good choice for eating out!
+- Enter a city(must be a U.S. city) to start your search
+- Click on markers to see the restaurant closest to your location and read what others have to say about it.
+- Or browse through the list to find a restaurant you like and find its location and reviews.
+- Or if you don't feel like going through the whole list and know your restaurant, enter the name in the search bar and have the list and markers filtered for your ease.

 ## Skills learned:
 - Develop manageable codebase
 - Utilize knockoutJS to decrease the time required for developing by using readymade utilities.
 - Implement third-party API(Yelp) to provide reviews thus enhancing the quality and functionality of this application.
 - Importance of a Plan of action(how to approach it)

 ## Approach
 - Used Google Maps API to show google map and centered it to Mountain View using Latitude and Longitude